 Brined and Roasted Turkey

-1. Toast sage in a skillet over medium-high heat for 2 minutes.
-Put sage into a large pot with salt, sugar, and 2 quarts water.
+- Toast whole sage leaves in a skillet over medium-high heat for 2 minutes.
+Put sage into a large pot with 2 cups salt, sugar, and 2 quarts water.
 Bring to a boil, remove from heat, and stir in 6 quarts water; let cool completely.

-3. Preheat oven to 325°.
+- Preheat oven to 325°.
+Mix chopped sage, butter, garlic, salt, and pepper to form a compound butter; set aside.
 Remove turkey from brine; pat dry.
-Lift up skin at neck of bird; cut and pull out wishbone (make a wish and discard, if you like).
-Place turkey on a roasting rack nestled in a roasting pan, breast side up, and tuck wings under the body.
-Brush turkey all over with butter; sprinkle with pepper to taste.
-Tie legs together with butcher's twine.
-Roast turkey, basting every 30 minutes, until deep golden brown and a thermometer inserted in the thickest part of the thigh (not touching bone) registers 165° degrees, 2 1⁄2–3 hours.
-(Some people cook their turkey to 175° or above.
-We like to cook ours to a lower temperature to preserve the succulence of the breast, as it continues to cook once the bird is removed from the oven. ) Let turkey rest for 20 minutes before carving (see How to Carve a Turkey).
+Lift skin at neck of bird; cut and remove wishbone (make a wish and discard, if you like).
+Place turkey on a rack in a roasting pan, breast side up, and tuck wings under the body.
+Rub turkey all over with half of compound butter; rub remaining compound butter under skin of turkey.
+Tie legs together with butcher’s twine.
+Roast turkey, basting every 30 minutes, until deep golden brown and a thermometer inserted in the thickest part of the thigh (not touching bone) registers 165°, 2 1⁄2–3 hours.
+Let turkey rest for 20 minutes before carving (see How to Carve a Turkey).